natasha-sutd/STV_Group2_Forza/README.md

 ### 3. Bug Over-counting

 Early versions counted every unique input triggering a bug as a separate bug, producing hundreds of "unique" entries for `json_decoder`.
-The fix was to exclude the exception message from the deduplication hash — since the same underlying bug (e.g. `ParseException`) produces different messages for different inputs, only the exception class and line number are used as the dedup key.
+The fix was to exclude the exception message from the deduplication hash — since the same underlying bug (e.g. `ParseException`) produces different messages for different inputs, only the exception class and line number are used as the deduplication key.

 ---

 ## Experiments & Results

+Each target was run for 6 hours each per person, equating to 30 hours per target.
+Additionally, crashes are read the last 3 frames of the Traceback.
 Please refer to our report for detailed RQ1-RQ4 experiments.

 ---

 ## Lessons Learned

 - Our team had several issues with bug deduplication across project meetings 2 and 3 as we did not understand how we should define ‘deduplication’ correctly according to what our professor is looking for.
 Our first approach was to hash the input data to identify unique bugs, but that turned out to be wrong.
 A single ParseException would get triggered by hundreds of different inputs, each producing a slightly different error message, and we ended up with hundreds of “unique” bugs.
 What we learned after project meeting 3 was that what makes two bugs the same is not the input that triggers them, but the code path they exercise.
-Hence we switched to hashing (bug_type, exception_class, line_number) instead.
+Hence we switched to hashing (`bug_type`, `exception_class`, `line_number`) instead.
 That collapsed everything down to a much more honest count.
 In hindsight, we should have thought and clarified what “uniqueness” actually means at the start as this should be one of the first design decisions we nail down, not something we fix halfway through.

+- One key lesson we learnt from evolving our seed generator is the importance of moving from ad-hoc input generation to structured, grammar-driven design.
+Initially, our generators were simple and target-specific (e.g. manually crafting JSON or IPv4 strings with random values), which was easy to implement but not scalable or reusable.
+As we transitioned to a generalized grammar-based approach, we realized how powerful it is to separate input specification from generation logic using YAML and type-based generators.
+This made the system far more flexible, allowing us to support many input formats without rewriting code.
+We also learnt that effective fuzzing is not just about generating random inputs, but about maintaining structure while introducing controlled mutations, which we achieved through Context-Free Grammar (CFG) trees and grammar-aware mutations.
+This helped balance valid and invalid inputs, improving coverage and bug discovery.
+Overall, this process deepened our understanding of how abstraction, modular design, and structured randomness can significantly enhance both scalability and effectiveness in fuzzing systems.

+- Our 6 hours runs were done with each member running each target for 6 hours.
+This resulted in 5 different engines running each target, producing 5 very different results.
+Only after the long run did we realise that this would be problematic for empirical evaluation.
+Regardless, Forza managed to prove stable, as seen in RQ4, despite the very different engines, 6 hour runs allowed the fuzzing sessions to converge to a similar result.
+Having said that, it would have been a better comparison for each member to only run a single target, allowing for fairer comparisons across runs per target.

 ---

 ## Future Improvements

-- Bug Oracle and Target Runner: to be able to more accurately classify bugs (Timeout and Mismatch).
-- Coverage Tracker: to be able to accurately instrument black box binary targets for coverage tracking.
+- For our Bug Oracle and Target Runner, we would like them to be able to more accurately classify bugs such as Timeout and Mismatch.
+For our Coverage Tracker, we would like it to be able to accurately instrument black box binary targets for coverage tracking.

+- For Frida for Blackbox Coverage, a future improvement is to replace the current behavioural proxy with true blackbox coverage measurement using Frida-based dynamic instrumentation.
+In the current implementation, blackbox targets rely on output signatures and bug classifications as a substitute for real execution coverage, which causes the feedback signal to saturate quickly and limits the fuzzer’s ability to distinguish between structurally different internal paths.
+The report identifies Frida’s `Stalker.follow()` API as the correct long-term solution, since it can observe executed basic blocks in a running native binary without requiring source code access.
+These block transitions could then be hashed into AFL-style edge identifiers and written into the fuzzer’s bitmap, allowing the system to compute genuine blackbox coverage metrics such as edge discovery, map density, and count coverage rather than relying on behavioural approximations.
+Using Frida would also avoid the throughput problems encountered in earlier blackbox instrumentation attempts, where separate subprocess executions were needed to extract coverage data.
+Instead, instrumentation could be attached directly to the target process during execution, making it possible to collect coverage information and program output in the same run.
+This would produce a more accurate and non-saturating guidance signal for native binaries, while also making blackbox coverage results more directly comparable to AFL-style metrics.
+Although this approach introduces engineering challenges such as callback overhead and instrumentation tuning, it would provide a much stronger foundation for future versions of the fuzzer.

 ---